15. Best of Portugal

 Day 1.
 Madrid - Salamanca - Vigo (590 km ~ 366 miles)

-• Old Town - listed as a UNESCO World Heritage Site in 1988, the beautifully preserved old town in the center of the city is impossible to miss.
+• Old Town, listed as a UNESCO World Heritage Site in 1988, is a beautifully preserved old town in the center of the city that is impossible to miss.
 The unmistakable sandstone architecture is scattered throughout and found among some of the city’s most famous monuments.

-• The historical Casa de las Conchas (Shells House) – building of a 16th century, is known for its curious façade, which is decorated with more than 300 shells.
+• The historical Casa de las Conchas (Shells House), a building from the 16th century, is known for its curious façade, which is decorated with more than 300 shells.

 Day 2.
 Vigo - Viana do Castelo - Braga - Porto (150 km ~ 93 miles)

 Breakfast as usual.
-Departure towards Portugal and cross the border to arrive to Viana do Castelo - a town, located between the mouth of the river Mino and Porto.
+Departure towards Portugal and cross the border to arrive at Viana do Castelo, a town located between the mouths of the rivers Mino and Porto.

-• Viana do Castello - visually stunning town, who's architecture includes Baroque, Manueline, Renaissance, and Art Nouveau styles and influences.
+• Viana do Castello is a visually stunning town whose architecture includes Baroque, Manueline, Renaissance, and Art Nouveau styles and influences.
 Especially beautiful is an old town with its cobbled streets and emblazoned buildings.
-Viana do Castelo is also an excellent spot to buy jewelry and home to many shops specializing in Portugal’s ''gold filigree'' - a form of intricate metalwork, a specialty of this area.
+Viana do Castelo is also an excellent spot to buy jewelry and home to many shops specializing in Portugal’s ''gold filigree'', a form of intricate metalwork, a specialty of this area.

-• This city, immersed in historical and spiritual surroundings and acclaimed as a youthful center.
-Within the café-filled center, students from the nearby university meet to socialize and discuss ideas, while a short distance away tourists will enjoy seeing the famous Bom Jesus do Monte (Bom Jesus Sanctuary) and the oldest cathedral in the country.
+• This city is immersed in historical and spiritual surroundings and acclaimed as a youthful center.
+Within the café-filled center, students from the nearby university meet to socialize and discuss ideas, while a short distance away, tourists will enjoy seeing the famous Bom Jesus do Monte (Bom Jesus Sanctuary) and the oldest cathedral in the country.
 Braga is part of the World Heritage Sites of UNESCO too, and it's the third largest city in Portugal after Lisbon and Porto.

 Free time to explore Braga.
-Later we'll depart for Porto.
-Arrival in early evening and accommodation.
+Later, we'll depart for Porto.
+Arrival in the early evening and accommodation.

-• Palacio da Bolsa is a 19th-century Stock Exchange Palace - the neoclassical product of a combined effort from several architects.
-It was created in the late 19th century to attract more business from outside the country, but today stands as a UNESCO World Heritage Site and a national monument.
+• Palacio da Bolsa is a 19th-century Stock Exchange Palace, the neoclassical product of a combined effort by several architects.
+It was created in the late 19th century to attract more business from outside the country, but today it stands as a UNESCO World Heritage Site and a national monument.

-• Experience Livraria Lello - This bookstore is one of the most beautiful in the world and has become extra famous as one of JK Rowling’s favorite haunts when she lived in Porto (and began developing the Harry Potter series).
-There is no doubt that the Livraria Lello & Irmão, which has been in business since 1906, is one of Porto’s most popular and busiest landmarks; there is even a cover charge to enter.
-Centrally located, near the locals’ favorite Piolho Café and a block from Igreja do Carmo, it’s easy to find, but be prepared to stand in a line to enter.
+• Experience Livraria Lello: This bookstore is one of the most beautiful in the world and has become extra famous as one of JK Rowling’s favorite haunts since she lived in Porto and began developing the Harry Potter series.
+There is no doubt that the Livraria Lello & Irmo, which has been in business since 1906, is one of Porto’s most popular and busiest landmarks; there is even a cover charge to enter.
+Centrally located, near the locals’ favorite Piolho Café and a block from Igreja do Carmo, it’s easy to find, but be prepared to stand in line to enter.

 Second night in Porto.